zechsch/btm_of_the_botl/README.md

 \i create_user_tables.sql;
 ```

 Viola!
-Your API is deployed and running.
+Your API is up and running.

 # Endpoints:
 ## New Post